-As the world celebrates the World Oceans Day, the United States of America today reminded the international community to work hand in hand as the world's oceans are in trouble in today's modern era.
+As the world celebrates World Oceans Day, the United States of America made a point of reminding the international community of the need to protect and maintain the health of the oceans.

-Studies have revealed that rising acidity in the ocean is dissolving the shells of a key species of tiny sea creature which are important food source for fishes particularly salmon, herring, mackerel and other fish in the Pacific Ocean.
-These fishes are eaten by millions of people annually.
+Studies have revealed that rising acidity in the ocean is dissolving the shells of a key species of tiny sea creature which are important food source for other fish, particularly salmon, herring, mackerel and other fish in the Pacific Ocean.
+These fish are eaten by millions of people annually.

 There is fear that if the trend continues, scientists underscored that climate change will imperil the ocean environment.

 This phenomena where the seawater becomes acidic is likely to threaten species that make up the majority of the ocean’s food chain.